-This post is by Bellwether intern Truc Vo.
-Read more about Truc here.
+This post was written by a past Bellwether intern.
+Read more about our internship program here.

 Growing up, I went to a relatively diverse high school, with over 60% of the student population being students of color and a third of those being Asian American or Pacific Islander (AAPI).
 Although there was a large Asian-American population, most of them were middle- to upper-middle class and either South or East Asian — there was no Pacific Islander representation.